-- 30. Make an entry on RIMANI concerning a fall and/or details of any injuries, details of the examination and, if applicable, the RED Entry. - 31.
+- 28. Where the Fallen Rider is a Foreign Rider, notify the Clerk of the Scales as soon as possible. - 30.
+Make an entry on RIMANI or paper record (Medical Report Form A at a Point-to-Point) concerning a fall and/or details of any injuries, details of the examination and, if applicable, the Red Entry. - 31.
 If appropriate, make an entry in the Recordable Accidents section of the Rider's MRB or, if this is not available, complete a Medical Record sheet temporary replacement containing details of the Recordable Accident or illness which renders the Rider unfit to ride. - 32.
-If a Fallen Rider refuses to accept medical examination or advice, obtain the Rider's signature on a Discharge Against Medical Advice form and give the Rider a CMA RED Entry. - 33.
-Follow the Notification of Injury Protocol. - 34.
-Inform the nominated representative of the Managing Executive if a Paramedic Ambulance leaves the racecourse during racing and whether racing may continue. - 35.
+If a Fallen Rider refuses to accept medical examination or advice, obtain the Rider's signature on a Discharge Against Medical Advice form and give the Rider a CMA RED Entry.

+- 33. Follow the Notification of Injury Protocol. - 34.
+Inform the nominated representative of the Managing Executive/Point-to-Point Organising Committee if a Paramedic Ambulance leaves the racecourse during racing and whether racing may continue. - 35.
 Issue a PRIS form when relevant.